Levi's Stadium: Rooftop farm

 In July 2016, Levi's Stadium converted 6,500 sqft of the green roof to an organically maintained rooftop farm.
 The vision for this quarter-acre—named the Faithful Farm after the 49ers' loyal following—came from team CEO Jed York and his wife.
 Danielle York, a former science teacher, was particularly interested in a dedicated space that could help the building achieve some of its goals for sustainability.
-The first rooftop farm on an NFL stadium, Lara Hermanson and Matt Sandoval of Farmscape worked with the San Francisco 49ers to create the Faithful Farm.
+Lara Hermanson and Matt Sandoval of Farmscape worked with the San Francisco 49ers to create the Faithful Farm, the first rooftop farm on an NFL stadium.
 Herbs, tomatoes, peppers, zucchini, leafy greens and edible flowers are among the 40 rotational crops which are harvested for use in dishes served at Levi's Stadium in club spaces during games and at the more than 200 private events hosted at the stadium each year.
 As of 2019 the farm was undergoing expansion to add another 6,500 sqft.

 Transportation

 Public transit

-Stadium patrons have the option of riding VTA Light Rail (Valley Transportation Authority) to the stadium.
+Stadium patrons have the option of riding VTA light rail (Valley Transportation Authority) to the stadium.
 The closest light rail station is the Great America station, which is located just west of the stadium in the median of Tasman Drive.

 To the east, other transit options include the VTA Lick Mill station (also in the Tasman median) as well as the Amtrak and ACE station near California's Great America.
 VTA also offers dedicated shuttle bus service to the stadium from the Warm Springs BART station.